 Can the IRS garnish wages?
 The short answer is yes.
 Wage garnishment is when the U.S. government takes money from your paycheck to pay off a debt, like back taxes or student loans.

 It doesn’t happen overnight; usually, it’s the result of ignoring a series of IRS notices to pay tax balances.

 CP14 – Balance due

-The first notice you’ll receive from the IRS is a CP14 Notice, which gives you a specific date to respond and pay the amount you owe in full or by a payment plan.
+The first notice you’ll receive from the IRS is a CP14 Notice.
+It notifies you of your delinquent debt and the possibility of wage garnishment.
+The notice gives you a specific date to respond and pay the amount you owe in full or by a payment plan.

 CP501 – 1st Notice

 The CP501 Notice (also known as the first notice) is a letter you receive when your taxes are under audit.
 The IRS sends this notice by mail, usually around the time you typically file your taxes if you haven’t already filed them.

 CP503 is a notice you receive from the IRS after not responding to the previous CP501 notice.

 CP504 – Notice of Intent to Levy